NicJC/nicspics/content/random/rangitoto/index.md

 <p>
 We’ve walked to summit, and its pretty awesome!
+The island is a pest free island.
 </p>
 <p>
-The island is a pest free island.
+I was supposed to take allergy meds, antihistamine, nasal spray and eyedrops for the allergies and volcano dust, but I forgot.
+I was sneezing furiously and my eyes were watering profusely!
 </p>

 <div class="rangitotopics">